ethancyyiu/Factor-Model-Engine/README.md

 - strategy comparisons
 - summary tables

-This is where the strategy becomes real — not just math.
+This is where the strategy becomes real, and not just math.

 ---